aspose-total/Aspose.Total-Products/total/en/net/conversion/email-to-wordml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export EMAIL to WORDML via .NET" h2=".NET API to Render EMAIL to WORDML on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-If you are a .NET developer looking to add EMAIL to WORDML conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert EMAIL file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to WORDML.
+Aspose.Total for .NET is a comprehensive suite of APIs that enables .NET developers to manipulate a wide range of file formats.
+It includes Aspose.Email for .NET and Aspose.Words for .NET, which can be used together to add EMAIL to WORDML conversion features to applications.

+Aspose.Email for .NET is a powerful API that enables developers to convert EMAIL files to HTML.
+It supports a wide range of EMAIL file formats, including MSG, EML, EMLX, MHTML, and Outlook PST.
+It also provides features such as email attachment extraction, email header manipulation, and email body manipulation.

+Aspose.Words for .NET is a powerful API that enables developers to render HTML to WORDML.
+It supports a wide range of HTML elements, including tables, lists, images, and hyperlinks.
+It also provides features such as document manipulation, document conversion, and document comparison.

+By using Aspose.Total for .NET, developers can easily add EMAIL to WORDML conversion features to their applications.
+It is a comprehensive suite of APIs that enables developers to manipulate a wide range of file formats, including EMAIL and WORDML.
+It provides powerful features such as email attachment extraction, email header manipulation, email body manipulation, document manipulation, document conversion, and document comparison.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}